box-community/box-python-gen-workshop/README.md

 By default the sample app prints the current user's name to the console, and lists the items on the root folder.

 The authorization token last for 60 minutes, and the refresh toke for 60 days.
-If you get stuck, you can delete the .outh.json file and reauthorize the application.
+If you get stuck, you can delete the .oauth.tk.db file and reauthorize the application.

 JWT or CCG authentication **will not** require you to log in to Box.